Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Makes sense.

-Recently we started a whole new
+Recently, we started a whole new campaign to change things up

-So we'd all like to say thanks.
+so we'd all like to say thanks.

 Sorry for it being a bit long, this one.